devongarde/ssc/README.txt

 NOTE
 SSC can be run in a CGI environment.
 This is intended for use with OpenBSD's native httpd web server (https://man.openbsd.org/httpd.8).
 You are reminded that SSC is pre-alpha software.
 Do NOT expose it to untrusted data sources, such as the open web, without taking serious precautions.
 SSC probably has more bugs than the Creator's Ultimate All-Beetle Extravaganza (J.B.S.
 Haldane, apocryphal : "[the Creator has] an inordinate fondness for beetles.").

 Notes on names:
-- recipe: a nod to Vernor Vinge's "A Fire Upon the Deep"
+- recipe: a nod to Vernor Vinge's "A Fire Upon the Deep";
-- tea: without tea, nothing works; then there's builders' tea
+- tea: without tea, nothing works; then there's builders' tea;
-- sauce: identifies those who presume; and anyway, it's obvious
+- sauce: identifies those who presume; and anyway, it's obvious;
-- toast: toasts code; i like burnt toast
+- toast: toasts code; i like burnt toast;
-- heater: i'm not stopping now
+- heater: i'm not stopping now;
-- unii: my preferred plural of unix; both unixes and unices sound like they sing castrato
+- unii: my preferred plural of unix: to my ears, both unixes and unices sound like they sing castrato.